AlexCouch/beagle-lang-specifications/DEFINITIONS.md

     def five: Int
 }
 ```
-Like data structures and enums, traits require something to be implemented.
+Like structs and enums, traits require something to be implemented.
 There will never be an empty trait.
 This prevents counterintuition.

 #### Defining an interface
 ```